malus-security/kextractor/README.md

 	$ kextractor -K <name_of_extension> KCACHE
 ```

 Kextractor also has a decompression script for kernel cache from iOS 14 onwards.
 For that, use the `decompress` script from `kextractorlib`.
-Before using the script, you will need to create a file with the extension `mach.arm` which will be used to store the result.
+Before using the script, you will need to create a file with the extension `mach.arm` which will be used to store the result and you need to install `pyliblzfse`(https://github.com/ydkhatri/pyliblzfse).
 The script requires 2 offsets which can be found by using the `get_bvx_section_offsets` script from `kextractorlib`.
 Note that the decompression script doesn't need any arguments, while the `get_bvx_section_offsets` script needs the path to the compressed kernel cache file.
 ## Supported iOS versions

 Kextractor is currently working for every iOS version up to iOS 12.